eclipsesource/tabris-decorators/README.md

 ### @injectionHandler

 Registers the decorated static method to handle injections for the given type directly.
-The method must return a value compatible to the given type.
+The method must return a value compatible to the given type or `null`/`undefined`.
+If no compatible value is returned the next injection handler is called.
+If no injection handler returns a compatible value the injection fails. (`@injectable` counts as an injection handler.)

 // TDB: Injection parameter object

 ### injector.resolve(type)

 Returns an instance of the given type, just like using the `@inject` decorator would do.
 Useful in cases where a decorator can not be used, e.g. outside of classes.
-Note that `type` *has to be an injectable*.
+Note that `type` *has to be injectable*.

 ### injector.create(type)